varigence/docs/bimlflex/user-guide/upgrading-bimlflex-through-bimlstudio.md

 Varigence provides updates to the BimlFlex framework through an online download mechanism.
 On project open, BimlStudio will check for the latest version of the BimlFlex components and offer to download and deploy them, should an update be available.

-Deploying updates comes in 4 steps:
+## Deploying updates

+Steps for deploying updates:

-1. Updating the template Bundle version that is used for new projects
+1. Update the template Bundle version that is used for new projects
-1. Updating the Bundle file that is used for the project
+1. Update the Bundle file that is used for the project
-1. Updating the BimlFlex metadata database used by the project
+1. Update the BimlFlex metadata database used by the project
-1. Updating the BimlCatalog orchestration and auditing database used by the project
+1. Update the BimlCatalog orchestration and auditing database used by the project

 Once the project has identified that a new version is available online the following dialog is displayed: